 The Man wanted to see them.
 He said they were one of his favourite bands, and lucky for him, we got two tickets that were going spare because his mates' girlfriends decided they didn't want to go.

 I wasn't sure I wanted to go either, so I did a bit of browsing to find out what the Essex band's top hits had been, and what their recent output was like.
 A YouTube search followed, to see if I recognized anything.

 Saturday, 29 April 2017

-But as the characters interact and the story develops, I started to enjoy it more.
+But as the players interact and the story develops, I started to enjoy it more.
 About half way through, the Greene that I love came out when the character Dr Czinner reflects on his life and his feelings about duty, religion, revolution and the working class.

 Thursday, 27 April 2017

 The writing style was initially difficult, but I soon got used to it.
 Knowing the story, I found myself sympathising with the main character rather than being appalled by his situation and actions.
 In many ways it was quite a depressing read.
 There was never going to be a happy ending for any of the characters.

 Something I did find positive was the book's Afterward, in which Palahniuk explains how the novel developed from a short story.
 This was a brief but illuminating insight into the creative process.

 After finishing the book, I watched the film again.
 It's still a good movie, but the book is much better.